-Published seasonally a year, Umbrella offers the best editorial and information about arts and culture in the Quinte region.
+Published seasonally, Umbrella offers the best editorial and information about arts and culture in the Quinte region.
 Since 1991, readers have come to rely on Umbrella for articles and news about emerging and established artists working in the performing, visual and literary arts.
 We also highlight news and information about arts education and activities in the schools.

 Umbrella Magazine Archives